School of Medicine

 Previously, Shivani designed, implemented and evaluated health communication and behavior change initiatives at the Public Health Foundation of India from 2008-2014.
 She is especially passionate about designing educational public health programs to break silences around contentious public health issues, using participatory media and entertainment-education.
 At PHFI, she spearheaded health communication and community engagement programs aimed at changing behavior related to healthy lifestyles, sexual and reproductive health, maternal and neonatal care, menstrual hygiene, avoidable blindness and mental health.
 In partnership with the Ministry of Health and Family Welfare, Government of India and community-based organizations, she led three educational interventions: a community awareness campaign, which improved treatment-seeking behavior for mental disorders in underserved areas; a website targeting young people to improve their lifestyle; and entertainment-education-based participatory action research to improve sexual and reproductive health.

 Adriana Verenisse Gonzalez Sandoval

 Postdoctoral Research Fellow, Human Gene Therapy

 Bio Adriana Gonzalez is a postdoctoral researcher, who is part of the Walter & Berry Postdoctoral Fellowship Program.
-Her research is related to cancer and epigenetics, seeking for new therapeutic targets.
-Adriana holds a B.S in Genomic Sciences from the National University of Mexico (UNAM), Mexico and a PhD in Genetics form the University of Basel, Switzerland.
+Her research is related to gene therapy and chromatin organization, seeking for a better understanding of viral gene therapy mechanisms.
+Adriana holds a B.S. in Genomic Sciences from the National University of Mexico (UNAM), Mexico and a Ph.D. in Genetics form the University of Basel, Switzerland.
 She is the author of several publications related to silent chromatin organization.
-Adriana is eager to learn new techniques and immerse into the field of cancer and be able to contribute to it.
+Adriana is eager to learn new techniques and immerse into the field of AAV gene therapy and contribute to it.